UMN-CMS/OneStopFitting/README.md

 ## Command Line Interface (`fitting.cli`)

 The primary entry point is `python -m fitting`.
-The toolkit provides robust subcommands for managing the full lifecycle of background estimation.
+The toolkit provides robust subcommands for managing the steps of background estimation.

 ### 1. `run`
 Executes the fitting pipeline.